devonhg/master-control/README.md

 # Master Control for Game Maker Studio 2

 Using this engine, you are able to very easily manage many controllers in a large game in an initiation script or room start event in the beginning of game loading.
+This removes the need of going into each room and managing a bunch of "invisible objects".

 When a controller is added to a room, the controller with have an instance of it created at room start.